 Accordingly, the Applicant must underground three (3) existing utility poles and associated overhead wires along the Subject Property's frontage on Towne Road, which will substantially improve life safety for the multi-family high-rise portion of the Project.
 Beyond addressing public benefit points, this major infrastructure improvement addresses the existing fire and rescue safety concerns that would persist if the poles and wires were to remain.
-By undergrounding the utilities, the Property will have an enhanced designated area on the ground for operational access, while also allowing aerial access to upper stories, and will substantially decrease emergency response time.
+By undergrounding these utilities, the Property will have an enhanced designated area on the ground for operational access, while also allowing aerial access to upper stories, and will substantially decrease emergency response time.
+The existing utility pole located at the intersection of Montrose Road and Towne Road identified as PEPCO 766444-199097 may remain.